FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Work-with-Images-and-the-Ground-Plane.md

 ### Work with Images and the Ground Plane

 You may import PNG images onto the ground plane by using the File &gt; Import menu.
-However, to gain more control over the scale and position, we will place a material texture onto a plane.
+However, to gain more control over the scale and position, we will place a material texture onto a plane that we will draw ourselves.
 The **plan.png** image is 3600 pixels wide by 2400 pixels high.
 By measuring the scale on the plan, we see that 1' is 25 pixels.
-This will allow us to scale the image properly in the scene.
+This will allow us to scale the image properly in the scene

+1. Click the Top View icon to see the scene from above

 1. Choose the [**Rectangle tool (R)**](../tool-library/rectangle-tool.md) and draw a rectangle **144'** by **96'** - use the **Tab key** to type in exact dimensions.